 She steals all his time and, superficially at least, gives very little back to him.

 Heaven knows his commitment to the job doesn’t pay all that well.
 It doesn’t even give him much clout in the community.
-While some say thank you and wholeheartedly appreciate his effort and sacrifice, most others think of him at best as a garbage man, to take care of what they’d rather not see or think about, and at worst, a ruthless criminal who hides behind the badge.
+While some say thank you and wholeheartedly appreciate his effort and sacrifice, most others think of him at best as a garbage man, to take care of what they’d rather not see or think about, and at worst, a ruthless criminal who hides behind the badge (more on that here).
+That sucks.

 I know you’re tired of trying.
 I know you’re frustrated that your husband won’t open up to you, that he won’t tell you what’s wrong or how his day went.
 It’s so hard when you feel like there’s a wedge between you that can’t be overcome.